ranshul/ranshul.github.io/_posts/2016-07-23-microservices.md

 ---
-title:  "From OOP to Microservices #1"
+title:  "From OOP to Microservices #1: Fall of the Giant"
 date:   2016-07-23 22:37:00
 categories: ['Software Architecture', 'Microservices', 'Cloud']
 primary: Cloud